 - What can we afford?

 Once you answer those questions, the next step is to research.
 A quick search online will turn up lots of lists of web hosting services, showing what one company can offer versus another, and how much each will cost.
 Use your answers from the previous questions to really determine what you need.

 If you anticipate a lot of visitors then aim for high bandwidth, or if you want a site dense with information and content then see what storage options are provided.
 Keep going until you find one that suits your needs.

 At this point it may be useful to have a website made in existing tools such as WordPress or whatever you prefer, many services allow easy integration of your designs already so make sure to note which.

 Once you’ve found and reached out to an appropriate web hosting service, you can start to ask what kind of hosting is required for what you want to achieve.

-There’s shared hosting plans, as well as cloud hosting plans to really up your storage, or even dedicated hosting plans for those that want a server all to themselves.
+There are shared hosting plans, as well as cloud hosting plans to really up your storage, or even dedicated hosting plans for those that want a server all to themselves.